JuliaQUBO/QUBODrivers.jl/docs/src/manual.md

 ```
 with linear terms ``\mathbf{\ell} \in \mathbb{R}^{n}`` and quadratic ``\mathbf{Q} \in \mathbb{R}^{n \times n}``. ``\alpha, \beta \in \mathbb{R}`` are, respectively, the scaling and offset factors.

-The MOI-JuMP optimizers defined using the `Anneal.AbstractSampler{T} <: MOI.AbstractOptimizer` interface only support models given in the QUBO form.
+The MOI-JuMP optimizers defined using the `QUBODrivers.AbstractSampler{T} <: MOI.AbstractOptimizer` interface only support models given in the QUBO form.
-_Anneal.jl_ employs [QUBOTools](https://github.com/psrenergy/QUBOTools.jl) on many tasks involving data management and querying.
+`QUBODrivers.jl` employs [QUBOTools](https://github.com/psrenergy/QUBOTools.jl) on many tasks involving data management and querying.
 It is worth taking a look at [QUBOTool's docs](https://psrenergy.github.io/QUBOTools.jl).

 ## Defining a new sampler interface